Tunable spin dynamics in chiral soliton lattice

 where

 with $\bar{z}=(m/\kappa)z$.
-We set the ground state energy of CSL as 0.
-To diagonalize Eq. (\ref{eq:deltaH}), we treat the inhomogeneous gap $\Delta(z)$ as its average value $\bar{\Delta}$
+We set the ground-state energy of the CSL as 0.
+To diagonalize Eq. (\ref{eq:deltaH}), we treat the inhomogeneous gap $\Delta(z)$ as its average value $\bar{\Delta}$,

-This approximation is valid in the weak field region.
-Then characteristics polynomial of Eq. (\ref{eq:deltaH}) are classified as the Lam$\acute{\mathrm{e}}$ equation\cite{Whittaker1927,Sutherland1973}.
-We introduce eigenfunctions $\nu(z)$, $u(z)$ and eigenvalues $\lambda^{(\theta)}$ and $\lambda^{(\varphi)}$ which satisfy characteristics polynomials
+This approximation is valid in the weak-field region.
+Then, the characteristics polynomials of Eq. (\ref{eq:deltaH}) are classified as the Lam$\acute{\mathrm{e}}$ equation\cite{Whittaker1927,Sutherland1973}.
+We introduce eigenfunctions $\nu(z)$ and $u(z)$ and eigenvalues $\lambda^{(\theta)}$ and $\lambda^{(\varphi)}$ that satisfy the characteristics polynomials

 They are labeled by an index $q$ and given by